Rochester Epidemiology Project

 A unique public health resource

-Since 1966, the Rochester Epidemiology Project has linked local participants' medical records, and now includes approximately 2.9 million individual patient records from 27 counties in Minnesota and Wisconsin.
+Since 1966, the Rochester Epidemiology Project has linked local participants' health records.
+The project now includes approximately 2.9 million individual patient records from 27 counties in Minnesota and Wisconsin.

-Administratively led by researchers from Mayo Clinic's Department of Quantitative Health Sciences, the REP medical records-linkage system has incorporated the medical records of more than 645,000 Olmsted County residents over the past 50 years.
+The project is administratively led by researchers from Mayo Clinic's Department of Quantitative Health Sciences.
+Its health records linkage system has incorporated the health records of more than 645,000 Olmsted County residents over the past 50 years.

-The REP collaboration includes Olmsted Medical Center, Mayo Clinic, Mayo Clinic Health System, Olmsted County Public Health Services, Zumbro Valley Health Center and several dental practices in Olmsted County.
-In recent years, the REP has expanded to include a total of 27 counties in Minnesota and Wisconsin, increasing the linkage to include approximately 1.4 million residents in the 27-county region.
+The Rochester Epidemiology Project collaboration includes Olmsted Medical Center, Mayo Clinic, Mayo Clinic Health System, Olmsted County Public Health Services, Zumbro Valley Health Center and several dental practices in Olmsted County.
+In recent years, the Rochester Epidemiology Project has expanded to include 27 counties in Minnesota and Wisconsin.
+This increases the linkage to include approximately 1.4 million residents in the 27-county region.

 The Rochester Epidemiology Project plays an important role in understanding population health.
-Using medical records information, researchers can identify what causes diseases and how people with certain conditions respond to surgery, medication or other interventions.
-Information from the REP can even help predict what the future might include for people with specific diseases or medical conditions.
+Using health records information, researchers can identify what causes diseases and how people with certain conditions respond to surgery, medication or other interventions.
+Information from the Rochester Epidemiology Project can even help predict what the future might offer for people with specific diseases or medical conditions.

-The REP medical records-linkage system has become a treasured resource for many researchers and has played a key role in many long-term research initiatives.
+The project's health records linkage system has become a treasured resource for many researchers.
+It has played a key role in many long-term research initiatives.

-Visit the Rochester Epidemiology Project's main website for more information.
+Visit the Rochester Epidemiology Project for more information.

 Contact